-- 8.7.1 After marketing, the stability of the medicinal product should be monitored according to a continuous appropriate programme that will permit the detection of any stability issue (e.g. changes in levels of impurities or dissolution profile) associated with the formulation in the marketed package. - 8.7.2 The purpose of the on-going stability programme is to monitor the product over its shelf life and to determine that the product remains, and can be expected to remain, within specifications under the labelled storage conditions. - 8.7.3 This mainly applies to the medicinal product in the package in which it is sold, but consideration should also be given to the inclusion in the programme of bulk product.
+- 8.7.1 After marketing, the stability of the medicinal product should be monitored according to a continuous appropriate program that will permit the detection of any stability issue (e.g. changes in levels of impurities or dissolution profile) associated with the formulation in the marketed package. - 8.7.2 The purpose of the on-going stability program is to monitor the product over its shelf life and to determine that the product remains, and can be expected to remain, within specifications under the labelled storage conditions. - 8.7.3 This mainly applies to the medicinal product in the package in which it is sold, but consideration should also be given to the inclusion in the program of bulk product.
 For example, when the bulk product is stored for a long period before being packaged and/or shipped from a manufacturing site to a packaging site, the impact on the stability of the packaged product should be evaluated and studied under ambient conditions.
 In addition, consideration should be given to intermediates that are stored and used over prolonged periods.
 Stability studies on reconstituted product are performed during product development and need not be monitored on an on-going basis.
-However, when relevant, the stability of reconstituted product can also be monitored. - 8.7.4 The ongoing stability programme should be described in a written protocol following the general rules of Chapter 6 and results formalized as a report.
-The equipment used for the on-going stability programme (stability chambers among others) should be qualified and maintained following the general rules of Chapter 5 and Annex 15. - 8.7.5 The protocol for an on-going stability programme should extend to the end of the shelf life period and should include, but not be limited to, the following parameters: - a) Number of batch(es) per strength and different batch sizes, if applicable; - b) Relevant physical, chemical, microbiological and biological test methods; - c) Acceptance criteria; - d) Reference to test methods; - e) Description of the container closure system(s);
+However, when relevant, the stability of reconstituted product can also be monitored. - 8.7.4 The ongoing stability program should be described in a written protocol following the general rules of Chapter 6 and results formalized as a report.
+The equipment used for the on-going stability program (stability chambers among others) should be qualified and maintained following the general rules of Chapter 5 and Annex 21 of Guidelines on Good Manufacturing Practices on Medical Products \ Annexes, reference number: FDISM/FDIC/GDL/002. - 8.7.5 The protocol for an on-going stability program should extend to the end of the shelf life period and should include, but not be limited to, the following parameters: - a) Number of batch(es) per strength and different batch sizes, if applicable; - b) Relevant physical, chemical, microbiological and biological test methods; - c) Acceptance criteria;

 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023